Quick Answer

 Is metal farming always the best XP route?

-It is the best burst route once you can use the tickets well, but it does not replace story unlocks.
+It is the best burst route once your main team can actually clear the Metal Quest, but it does not replace story unlocks.
 The cleanest answer is story first, metal quests next, then selective repeat farming.

 Why keep talking about one carry instead of a full balanced team?

-Because Game8’s leveling guide explicitly notes that a stronger escort unit speeds up the entire party’s leveling.
+Because one strong escort unit speeds up the entire party’s leveling.
 One fast clearer lifts everyone else more efficiently than three half-built characters.